From Anecdotal Evidence to Quantitative Evaluation Methods: A Systematic Review on Evaluating Explainable AI: Related Work: Anecdotal Evidence, Functional Evaluation and User Studies

 \subsection{Discussion: Relation to Our Work}

-The discussions within the field have illustrated that evaluation of explanations is not self-evident and that there can be various pitfalls.
-The opinions also show that explainability is indeed not a binary property, and that various aspects of an explanation should be evaluated independently of each other.
-Since knowledge about which aspects constitute a good explanation is scattered, this survey presents an aggregated view of \emph{what to evaluate} by introducing the so-called Co-12 properties on explanation quality (Section~\ref{sec:evaluation_practice}).
-Our Co-12 property `Correctness' addresses the faithfulness of the explanation with respect to the predictive model, whereas our term `Coherence' addresses the plausibility of an explanation.
+The discussions in the field have illustrated that evaluation of explanations is not self-evident and shows various pitfalls.
+We also found that explainability is indeed not a binary property, and that various aspects of an explanation should be evaluated independently of each other.
+Since knowledge about which aspects constitute a good explanation is scattered, this survey presents an aggregated view of \emph{what to evaluate} by introducing twelve properties on explanation quality (Section~\ref{sec:evaluation_practice}).
+Our property `Correctness' addresses the faithfulness of an explanation with respect to the predictive model, whereas `Coherence' addresses the plausibility of an explanation.
 Hence, both properties can be evaluated separately.
-With this survey, we also analyze the XAI evaluation practice in the period 2014-2020, and, among other things, quantify to what extent anecdotal evidence and user studies are used as evaluation methods for XAI (Section~\ref{sec:results_g2_g3}).
-In order to respond to the call for dissociated evaluation methods, we additionally present an overview of quantitative evaluation methods we identified and categorize them along our Co-12 properties.
+Additionally, Section~\ref{sec:quantitative_evaluation_metrics} presents an overview of quantitative evaluation methods and categorizes them along our so-called Co-12 properties.
 This contribution concretely addresses \emph{how} to evaluate different aspects of an explanation, and therefore provides conceptual guidance to the XAI community.
-Since application-grounded and human-grounded evaluation is already discussed in detail in other work (e.g.~\cite{lage_evaluation_2019, hoffman_metrics_2019,chromik_taxonomy_2020}), we specifically focus on functionally-grounded evaluation.
-Therefore, Section~\ref{sec:quantitative_evaluation_metrics} presents an extensive overview of functionally-grounded quantitative evaluation methods, and Section~\ref{sec:evaluation_methods_humans} summarizes quantitative evaluation methods with user studies.
+We specifically focus on functionally-grounded evaluation.
+A concise overview of evaluation methods with user studies is provided in Supplementary Material.